-As BoxedApp SDK can create pseudofiles, a developer just creates virtual file of the interop DLL and the application works as expected even if real file of the interop DLL doesn't exist.
+As BoxedApp SDK can create pseudofiles, the developer just creates a virtual file of interop DLL, and the application works as expected even though the real file of interop DLL doesn't exist.

-In this sample we use the Windows Media Player ActiveX.
+In this sample, we will use Windows Media Player ActiveX.
 Let's add the control to the project.
-As you see two interop DLLs, AxInterop.WMPLib.dll and Interop.WMPLib.dll, are added to References:
+As you see, two interop DLLs, AxInterop.WMPLib.dll and Interop.WMPLib.dll, are added to References:

 Now the task is to virtualize these two DLLs.
-For that we need to get data for the files somewhere.
+In order to do that, we need to get data for the files somewhere.
 The easiest way is just to add the file to the project and mark them as Embedded Resources.

 Important: Mark Files as Embedded Resources.